invenia/FeatureTransforms.jl/docs/src/examples.md

 For many models it is helpful to normalize the training data.
 We can use `MeanStdScaling` for that purpose.
-Note that the order of columns to normalize does not matter.
+Note that we are mutating the data frame in-place using `apply!`, and the order of columns specified does not matter.

 ```jldoctest example
 julia> scaling = MeanStdScaling(train_df; cols=input_cols);